Deep learning-derived arterial input function for dynamic brain PET: Methods

 The proposed network is built on the foundation of ViT~\citep{dosovitskiy2021an}, which was originally designed for 2D image processing.
 Recognizing the limitations of ViT in this regard, we have expanded its functionality to effectively handle 3D image volumes.
-As depicted in Fig. \ref{fig:net_arch}, the downsampled dynamic PET image $I\in\mathbb{R}^{T\times\frac{H}{4}\times\frac{W}{4}\times\frac{L}{4}}$ is first divided into a series of $N$ non-overlapping patches $\{I_1, I_2, ..., I_N\}$, each of size $T\times P\times P\times P$, that is, $I_i\in\mathbb{R}^{T\times P\times P\times P}$.
-Subsequently, each patch is vectorized and linearly projected to create tokens with a $D$-dimensional embedding.
-This is formulated as:

-so that $\hat{\mathbf{z}}$ assumes the shape of $N\times D$.
-Next, we append separate learnable embeddings/tokens ($I^\text{spatial}\in\mathbb{R}^{1\times D}$) to both the sequence of embedded patches and the temporal dimension, respectively.
-Consequently, $\hat{\mathbf{z}}_0$ is expanded to a size of $(N+1)\times D$.
-This token interacts with all other tokens across spatial dimensions, which resembles the traditional methods that compare voxels across varying spatial distances~\citep{wang2006model, naganawa2008robust}.
-In a later stage, a specifically designed estimation head will be attached to $I^\text{spatial}$ to generate the DLIF.
-Finally, before progressing to the Transformer encoder, a learnable positional embedding is added to the tokens, enabling them to preserve spatial information throughout the network.
-The process is described as:

-The resulting tokens are then processed through a Transformer encoder, comprising $J$ sequential base blocks.
-Each block contains two four components as shown in Fig. \ref{fig:net_arch}, and it is mathematically represented as:

-where $\text{LN}(\cdot)$ indicates layer normalization~\citep{ba2016layer}.
-The operations $\text{MSA}(\cdot)$ and $\text{MLP}(\cdot)$ represent the multi-head self-attention mechanism and the multi-layer perceptron, respectively.
+The architecture of the neural network is depicted in Fig.~\ref{fig:net_arch}, and the details regarding the ViT and the associated attention mechanism are described in \ref{sec:vit}